shaybix/sawig/README.md

 - [x] Serve HTML Files in Views folder
 - [x] Load Templates properly
 - [x] Load assets in public folder
+- [ ] Load the routes from a seperate routes.go file
 - [ ] Pass on data to the Templates
 - [ ] Load templates dynamically
 - [ ] Connect to the Database